 The ancient Hebrews also had – and gave to us – a different idea of time.
 For the pagan world, time was eternal or cyclical, for Hebrews is sequential.
 That opens a new different way of thinking about the future.

-The Egyptian pharaoh Akhenaten (1353-1336 BCE) is often referred to as the first monotheist.
-During the Amarna Period, Akhenaten promoted the worship of Aten, the symbol of the sun, as the highest form of worship.
+The Egyptian pharaoh Akhenaten (1353-1336 BCE) is often referred to as the first monotheist when during the Amarna Period, Akhenaten promoted the worship of Aten, the symbol of the sun, as the highest form of worship.

-Zoroaster was a prophet (with dates anywhere from 1000-600 BCE) who promoted the worship of one supreme deity, Ahura Mazda, who was the creator of everything in the universe.
+Zoroaster was a monotheistic prophet (with dates anywhere from 1000-600 BCE) who promoted the worship of one supreme deity, Ahura Mazda, who was the creator of everything in the universe as “the one” / i.e. Singularity.
 The extreme opposite of Ahura Mazda was druj, or ‘chaos,’ personified as Angra Mainyu.
-Zoroastrians claim that they are the true originators of monotheism, as everything arose from ‘the one.’

-Mesoamerican mythology provides evidence that knowledge of the One True God was carried throughout the world after the breakup into nations at the Tower of Babel in Mesopotamia.
+Mesoamerican mythology provides evidence that knowledge of the One True God was carried throughout the world after the breakup into nations at the Tower of Babel in Mesopotamia, surely memorializing Eber’s missionary role.

 In the beginning, all was darkness and nothing existed.
 Viracocha the Creator came forth from the watersof Lake Titicaca[the sea of space] and created the land and the sky [on Evening 1] before returning to the lake [darkness was upon the face of the deep during adversarial actions on Night 1).
 He also created a race of people – in some versions of the story they were giants / powerful immortals [aka angels].
 [Some of ]These people and their leaders displeased Viracocha, so he came out of the lake again and flooded the world to destroy them.
 He also turned some of the men into stones.
 Then Viracocha created the Sun, Moon and stars on Day five.